IsakMedia/Portfolio2024/readme.md

 or should it overlap. i need to think about it. id really like if one feature would be that if you expand one of the windows, ive hidden easter eggs off screen.

+// should the expand button make the window collapse at place itself on top of upper window?
+// should it work by placing it with position:relative top:0, or do i have to use javascript to find the lower boundingrect?